isarnassiri/scQCEA/index.md

 |:--:|
 | *Figure 6.
 Sample input files in outs/ subdirectories* |

-The genomics sample report file including a summary of the alignment and assignment of reads to cells and genes are present in the metrics_summary.csv.
+The genomics sample report in the `metrics_summary.csv` files includes a summary of the alignment and assignment of reads to cells and genes.

 Raw count data from 10X CellRanger (outs/read_count.csv) or other single-cell experiments has the gene as a row (the gene name should be the human or mouse Ensembl gene ID) and the cell as a column.
 The tSNE and UMAP projections are the outputs of dimensionality reduction analysis in CSV format (projection.csv) [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/overview).